mattermost/docs/source/about/self-hosted-subscriptions.rst

 Buy a subscription
 ------------------

-To purchase a commercial subscription for Mattermost Professional or Mattermost Enterprise please visit: https://mattermost.com/pricing/
+To purchase a commercial subscription for Mattermost Professional or Mattermost Enterprise, please visit our pricing page online: https://mattermost.com/pricing/

 Apply your license
 ------------------